Amortization schedule:

-Paying off a loan with regular payments, so that the amount owed goes down with each payment.
-Negative amortization means that even when payments are made, the amount owed will still go up because those payments do not enough to cover the interest.
+Time period in which a borrower pays off a loan with regular payments, so that the amount owed decreases with each payment.
+Negative amortization means that even when payments are made, the amount owed will still increase because those payments are not enough to cover the interest.

 Three administrative processes through which the U.S. Department of Education stops requiring repayment on certain student loans.
-The amount cancelled may or may not count as income for that tax year.
-To learn more about different types of forgiveness, including Borrower Defense to Repayment, Total Disability Discharge, Public Service Loan Forgiveness, and Closed School Discharge visit: https://studentaid.gov/manage-loans/forgiveness-cancellation
+The amount canceled may or may not count as income for that tax year.
+To learn more about different types of forgiveness, including Borrower Defense to Repayment, Total Disability Discharge, Public Service Loan Forgiveness, and Closed School Discharge, visit https://studentaid.gov/manage-loans/forgiveness-cancellation.

 Collection agency: